smsolivier/dissertation/topics.md

 	* discretization commuting diagram

 # FEM
+* local polynomial spaces
+	* used to describe mesh and solution on each element
+	* polynomial spaces in general
+	* plot of 1D shape functions
+	* vandermonde
+	* tensor product
+	* horner's method
+* sobolev spaces
+	* L2 product is L2
 * description of mesh
 * integration transforms
 	* scalar and vector
 	* gradient of Piola
 	* face transformations
 	* examples
-* basis types/shape functions (Legendre vs Lobatto)
-	* polynomial spaces in general
-	* plot of 1D shape functions
-* sobolev spaces
-	* L2 product is L2
 * finite element spaces
 	* sharing of DOFs for strong conditions
 	* proof of [v.n] = 0 for RT